keen/explorer/README.md

 ![](https://s3.amazonaws.com/keen_web_static/assets/img/keen-explorer-v2.0.0.png)

-The Keen IO Explorer is an open source point-and-click interface for querying and visualizing your event data.
+[Check out the demo here.](http://keen.github.io/explorer/) The Keen IO Explorer is an open source point-and-click interface for querying and visualizing your event data.
 It's maintained by the team at [Keen IO](https://keen.io/).

 Read on for instructions on how to use the Explorer on your website or in your web app and how to get set up to develop with the Explorer.